 Several style of cars participate at Springport Mid-Michigan Speedway from the radical designs and speeds of the Outlaw Super Late Models to the wild and fun stock front wheel drives.
 With a nice mixture of divisions and classes we have something that will please every race fan.
 Our premier divisions are the Outlaw Super Late Models and Modifieds who race bi-weekly, alternating weeks off so we always have at least one premier class scheduled.
-Our most popular weekly division is the A.B.C Stock division, which can have up to 3 full features per event.
-The Outlaw Barn Stocks and Barn Stocks are a budget class that helps introduce new drivers to the sport or gives a division for race teams who race just for the love of the sport.
+Our most popular weekly divisions are the Late Model/Sportsman and Street Stocks, The Outlaw Port Stocks and Port Stocks are a budget class that helps introduce new drivers to the sport or gives a division for race teams who race just for the love of the sport.

 Outlaw Super Late Models